Now available is detailed information

 all four songs for that movie sung by Elvis Presley.

-Elvis Presley in his early career in the 1950s
+of Elvis Presley in his early career in the 1950s

-as he became a music legend
+as he became a music legend.

-Included in the ebook are remembrances
+Included in the book are remembrances

 from some of the people